What Is Inflation? An Easy Explanation

 What Is Inflation?

 Inflation is the rate at which the general level of prices for goods and services rises, leading to a decrease in purchasing power.
-In simpler terms, it means that over time, your money buys less than it used to.
-For example, if a loaf of bread costs $2 today and the inflation rate is 2%, next year that same loaf of bread might cost $2.04.
+In simpler terms, it means that over time, money buys less than it used to.
+For example, if a loaf of bread costs a certain amount and the inflation rate is positive, later that same loaf of bread will cost more.

 Why Does Inflation Happen?